 Although the responsibility for planning always remains with the skipper and crew, rally organisers contribute an enormous amount of preparation and support.
 This often begins months before departure with yacht preparation guides, passage-planning information, weather routing advice, and communication support both before and during the rally itself.

 One common misconception about yacht rallies is that all boats must sail together at the same speed or that rallies are some kind of race.
 In reality, nothing could be further from the truth.
-Each yacht sails at its own preferred pace and distance from the fleet.
-On one passage, we sailed for 24 hours without seeing another vessel at all, entirely by choice.
+Each yacht sails at its own preferred pace and distance from or within the fleet.
+On one passage, we sailed for 10 days without seeing another rally vessel, entirely by choice.
 Others prefer to remain closer together for reassurance and social interaction.

 The greatest benefit of sailing in company often becomes clear when problems arise offshore.